Mudit280/stealth-build/docs/progress/mvp_progress.md

 - Pre-trained probes save significant development time

 ## Next Steps After MVP
+- Address the `torch.load` issue with scikit-learn probes.
+The current workaround is using `weights_only=False`, but a more robust solution is needed to ensure model portability and security.
+This may involve saving and loading the probe's state dictionary instead of the entire object.
 - Train gpt-2 myself, working with Karpathy or other things.
 Deep understanding of transformers will help
 - https://ameliorology.substack.com/p/probing-activations-in-gpt2-small